-- 1.89.
+- 1.86.
 Serious allegations of sexual abuse may be made some time after the event.
-Where a non-recent allegation is made, the TSA National Safeguarding Officer(s) should: - Clarify whether there is a current risk to participants; and - Advise the individual of their right to make a formal complaint to the Police. - 1.90.
+Where a non- recent allegation is made, the TSA National Safeguarding Officer(s) should: - Clarify whether there is a current risk to participants; and - Advise the individual of their right to make a formal complaint to the Police.

+1.87.
 This policy does not apply any specific limitations periods for sexual abuse and any serious allegation of non-recent abuse will be treated in accordance with these procedures.

-CRIMINAL CONVICTIONS & FINDINGS OF FACT
+CRIMINAL CONVICTIONS AND FINDINGS OF FACT

-- 1.91.
-TSA shall establish that an incident of harassment and abuse has occurred where: - A TSA participant is convicted of a criminal offence; or - WT or any clubs/ organization affiliated to the TSA or another recognized regulatory body has determined that an allegation(s) of harassment or abuse against an TSA participant is/are proven. - 1.90 The Independent Disciplinary Panel having considered any representations made by the participant and any other affected parties may determine that it is appropriate to impose a sanction relating to TSA activities. - 1.91 The Independent Disciplinary Panel may apply the WT or FISAC-IRSF sanction to some or all TSA activities or determine its own sanction(s).
+- 1.88.
+TSA shall establish that an incident of harassment and abuse has occurred where: - A TSA participant is convicted of a criminal offence; or - WT or any Regional / Provincial structure affiliated to TSA, or another recognized regulatory body, has determined that an allegation(s) of harassment or abuse against a participant is/are proven. - 1.89.
+The Independent Disciplinary Panel having considered any representations made by the participant and any other affected parties may determine that it is appropriate to impose a sanction relating to TSA activities. - 1.90.
+The Independent Disciplinary Panel may apply the WT or FISAC-IRSF sanction to some or all TSA activities or determine its own sanction(s).
 Any sanction imposed by TSA shall be subject to a right of appeal in accordance with the TSA Code of Ethics and Disciplinary Procedures.